FelixFester/BlushAIRUMOD/README.md

 # Download:
 - [GitHub](https://github.com/FelixFester/BlushAIRUMOD/releases)

-**If you live in Russia, I would recommend you to NOT download and use Blush AI.
+**If you live in Russia, please DO NOT download and use Blush AI.
+For more info, open 282.4 article of the Criminal Code of the Russian Federation (УК РФ) and article 6.21.2 of the Code of Administrative Offences (КоАП).
 You have been warned.**

 # Credits:
 - Translation, monochrome icon: Me